Toasted Nut

 Key Techniques

-- Candying with sugar and spices
+- Candying (with sugar coating)

-- Blending into sauces and spreads
+- Grinding into flours and pastes

 Classic Dishes